• Skip to main content

 • Baking Powder - make sure you have fresh baking powder - like within the past 6 months.
 I write the date on the lid so I don't forget to replace it every 6 months, even if it isn't used all the way (and it usually isn't).
 If you have old baking powder, this will affect the rise of the biscuits - they will not turn out as tall and tender as they should.

 • Butter - unlike your traditional southern buttermilk biscuits, we need the opposite of what is normally needed when it comes to fats and biscuit making.
 The butter will need to be melted for this recipe - not cold!
-I know, it's completely different, but these sweet potato biscuits are more moist and tender than a traditional flaky biscuit.
+I know, it's completely different, but these fluffy sweet potato biscuits are more moist and tender than a traditional flaky biscuit.

 Clear bowls of brogan sugar, milk, spices, flour, and cubed sweet potatoes.